10 May Renewed Cyber Worries in Oil and Gas

 Leading companies approach this new problem by applying the latest digital tools, including artificial intelligence, machine learning, and robots, to cope with cyber activity.
 The resulting struggle pits the human ingenuity, AI tools, and bots of the criminal sector against the trained technical teams, AI tools, and bots of industry.
 The clash is like a cat-and-mouse face off taking place entirely in the ether, with the cat having to respond to every move by the mouse.

-Given the complexity of the environment, if your company is not already bringing digital tools to the combat, you’re showing up with a butter knife to a fire fight.
+Given the complexity of the environment, if your company is not already bringing digital tools to the combat, you’re showing up to a fire fight with a butter knife.

 What Leading Companies Do Differently